About hand, foot and mouth disease

 Hand, foot and mouth disease is a mild infection that can cause a rash, mouth ulcers and blisters on the hands and feet.
 Sometimes blisters come up on children’s bottoms too.

-Hand, foot and mouth disease is caused by the coxsackie A virus.
+Hand, foot and mouth disease is caused by different viruses but most often by coxsackie virus.

-Hand, foot and mouth disease is very contagious among groups of children, but it’s usually a fairly mild and harmless infection.
+Hand, foot and mouth disease is very common among groups of children, especially preschoolers.

 Symptoms of hand, foot and mouth disease

-Your child might also have a headache and aching muscles, or complain of mild stomach pain or nausea.
+Your child might also have a headache and aching muscles, mild stomach pain or nausea.

-Small blisters also appear on the hands and feet, usually on the palms and soles.
-Tiny red spots might appear on your child’s bottom, but these usually don’t form blisters.
-The rash usually clears up after 7-10 days.
+Small blisters or a rash appear on the hands and feet, usually on the palms and soles.
+The blisters or rash might also appear on your child’s bottom.
+The rash might look brown, grey or purple on darker skin or red on lighter skin.

-- is refusing fluids as well as solids
+- are refusing fluids as well as solids

-- is showing signs of dehydration – not as much wee as usual, pale and thin, sunken eyes, cold hands and feet, drowsiness
+- are showing signs of dehydration – not as much wee as usual, paleness, weight loss, sunken eyes, cold hands and feet, and drowsiness

-- has a headache, stiff neck or back pain.
+- have a headache, stiff neck or back pain

 Treatment for hand, foot and mouth disease

-Paracetamol can ease discomfort and lower any fever.
-You should also try to get your child to drink fluids to avoid dehydration.
-This might be hard, because your child’s mouth could be sore.
-You might try oral rehydration solution, which you can buy from any pharmacy.
+It’s important for your child to drink fluids to avoid dehydration.
+This can be hard if your child’s mouth is sore.
+You could try an oral rehydration solution, which you can buy from any pharmacy.
 These products might come as premade liquid, powder or icy poles for freezing.

-If eating hurts your child, it’s best for him to stick to soft foods for several days, and to avoid tangy foods such as tomatoes, lemons, grapefruit and oranges.
+If eating hurts your child, it’s best for them to stick to soft foods for several days and avoid tangy foods like tomatoes, lemons, grapefruit and oranges.

 Prevention of hand, foot and mouth disease

-Careful handwashing, especially at child care and preschool, can help minimise the spread of the virus.
+Careful handwashing, especially at child care and preschool, can help to minimise the spread of the virus.